 What Additional Activities Does SACI Offer?

 To complement our curricular offerings and the extra curriculum information available in the library, SACI hosts an evening lecture series featuring international artists, art historians, conservators, museum directors, curators, critics, and scholars specializing in art, art history, conservation and other aspects of Italian culture and life.
-Additional evening activities include exhibition openings in the gallery, life drawing classes, cooking classes centering on Tuscan and Italian cuisine and film nights which showcase the world of Italian cinema.
+Additional evening activities include exhibition openings in the gallery, life drawing classes, classes centering on Tuscan and Italian cuisine, and film nights which showcase the world of Italian cinema.
 In addition to these "in house" activities, field trips form an integral part of the SACI overseas study experience, and make SACI’s classes particularly rich and exciting.
+Each term, SACI also offers student outings throughout Florence, such as visits to Cinema Odeon di Firenze, the opera, and more.
 All of these activities help to provide an integrated appreciation of the Italian experience.

 Where Are SACI's Facilities Located?